finite2/finite-js/plot-vite/plot/readme.md

 - (done) remaining use of type any
 - (done) impliments prop AxisTitle inside.
 - (done) axes titles

-- data event handlers (to manually test and review)
+- (to manually test and review) data event handlers
 - data event handlers for LineSeries and LineAreaSeries
 - event tests
-- example for date axis
+- work out how to do date axis and example for date axis
 - example for realtime data updating
 - example for histogram data
 - standardise prop types between similar element